Dhayam: Plot

-Suddenly, the tall guy wakes up and reveals that he is a clone of the smart guy and his lookalike.
+Suddenly, the villain wakes up and reveals that he is a clone of the smart guy and his lookalike.
 The smart guy kills him with a gun obtained from a hole in the wall.
-Then, the evil guy becomes conscious and reveals that he is the assistant of the lady in the suit and they have come to the interview together.
+Then, the villain becomes conscious and reveals that he is the assistant of the lady in the suit and they have come to the interview together.
 She orders him to kill the other two ladies.
-The evil guy kills the girl in jeans, and the smart guy kills the lady in the suit and the evil guy.
+The evil guy kills the girl in jeans, and the smart guy kills the lady in the suit and the villain.
 Now, only the saree lady and the smart guy remain.
-It is then revealed that they are couples, and he decides to kill himself to make her the CEO, but she stabs herself and dies.
+It is then revealed that they are a couple, and he decides to kill himself to make her the CEO, but she stabs herself and dies.
 Finally, the hero decides to kill himself, but the timer runs out.
 One hour is over, and the door is opened.

 The smart guy is then made to sit in a chair opposite to a man who is a doctor, and it is finally revealed that the smart guy is Ashwin, who is none other than the CEO of the company.
 He did not die and is instead suffering from multiple personality disorder.
 The remaining seven characters were his mere imagination.
 This treatment was done to make him kill all his personalities and cure him.
 He finally manages to kill them all and is now cured.
 The company representative who first came at the beginning of the interview comes and talks to Ashwin.
-He feels happy that Ashwin is safe now and tells him that he had eight personalities.
-Ashwin is shocked and asks the officer that he had only seven.
-The officer reveals that he had eight personalities, and the eighth one was that of a doctor.
-Its then revealed that Ashwin managed to kill only seven characters and the doctor character has taken over him completely, thus making him still suffering from MPD.
+He feels happy that Ashwin is safe now and tells him that he has eight personalities.
+Ashwin is shocked and tells him that he had only seven.
+The representative reveals that he had eight personalities, and the eighth one was that of a doctor.
+It is then revealed that Ashwin managed to kill only seven characters, and the doctor character has taken over him completely, thus making him still suffer from MPD.
 The movie ends with a laugh from Ashwin.